 - Mood swings

 - Aches and pains

 - Sugar & carb cravings

 - Dry skin, dark coloured rings around eyes

 If you ARE dehydrated, the good news is that you’re about to see a huge uplift in your health, energy and movement towards your health goals – simply by drinking more water.

-The Research-Backed Dangers of Not Drinking Enough Water Each Day
+The Evidence-Based Dangers of Not Drinking Enough Water Each Day

 Chronic, mild dehydration (defined as you not drinking enough water, not dehydration as a medical condition), has recently been linked to a whole host of health challenges.

 The research is only just gaining traction now, as the problems associated with drinking too little water every day are only starting to get mainstream attention.

 I’ve discovered hundreds of research papers in this area (some of which are in the pre-publication/review stage so haven’t yet been published – the research is that new).